Cleto González Víquez: Political career

 President Cleto González Víquez returning after a flight over San José, Costa Rica by the 25th Bombardment Squadron 1928.

 Presidents Alfredo González Flores, Bernardo Soto Alfaro, Cleto González Víquez and Julio Acosta García, c.
 1920.

 Cleto González Víquez began his political career at a young age, holding various public offices over several decades.
 Early in his career, he served as Undersecretary Foreign Affairs, Worship and Charity in 1886, and later as Secretary of the Interior, Police, and Public Works under President Bernardo Soto Alfaro from 1887 to 1888.
 He also served as Municipal President of San José, the capital, during two non-consecutive terms: from 1904 to 1905 and again from 1922 to 1923.

 In 1892, he was elected as a deputy for Alajuela Province under the National Party, and briefly served as Vice President of the Constitutional Congress before its dissolution by President José Joaquín Rodríguez Zeledón three months into his tenure.

 González Víquez was also active in civic and professional institutions.
 He served as President of the Costa Rican Bar Association from 1898 to 1900, and of the Junta de Caridad de San José (now the Junta de Protección Social, the national welfare and philanthropy agency) in 1898, again from 1900 to 1901, and from 1926 to 1928.
 In 1923, he became a founding member and the first director of the Costa Rican Academy of Language.

+First presidency (1906–1910)

 In 1906, González Víquez was elected President for the first time.
 Lacking a majority in Congress, he governed with considerable political tact and pragmatism.
 He was elected again as a deputy in 1915, serving until the 1917 coup d'état.
 During the dictatorship of the Tinoco brothers and until 1920, he served as an Associate Justice of the Supreme Court of Justice.

+Second presidency (1928–1932)

 He returned to the presidency for a second term from 1928 to 1932, during the global economic downturn of the Great Depression.
 During this period, González Víquez implemented policies influenced by emerging Keynesian economic principles, increasing public spending and launching infrastructure projects as a means to stimulate the economy and mitigate the effects of the crisis.